-BTEC Level 1/Level 2 Tech Award in Animal Care.
+BTEC Level 1/Level 2 First Award in Animal Care

 Animal husbandry is a wide and varied field of work, leading to experience ranging from the health needs of animals to the everyday meeting of their welfare needs.
 The BTEC Animal care course is recognised and respected by employers, professional institutions and higher education establishments.
 A qualification in Animal Care can lead to many further education options, from academic A-levels to Level 3 qualifications.
 Career options are wide-ranging, including veterinary care, zoological collections, animal welfare charities, retail work, and agriculture.